Ichoran/teensy-stimulus/README.md

 Ticklish has a simple serial protocol for communications.

-A fixed-length command starts with the symbol `~`.
-The following byte or bytes determine how long the command is (content-dependent).
-There is only a single variable-length command, which starts with `$` and ends with `\n` (newline).

-Returned values start with the symbol `~` if they are fixed-length.
-A variable-length return value is also possible; this will start with `$` and end with `\n`.
+All commands start with either `~` or `$`, and all commands end with `\n` (newline).
+Ticklish uses the same protocol for replying.

+Fixed-length commands start with `~`, while variable-length commands start with `$`; fixed-length answers start with `~` while variable-length answers start with `$`.
+Only some commands evoke a reply.
+All replies are in direct response to a command--there are no asynchronous/delayed responses.

 The symbols ~, $, and `\n` (newline) will ONLY appear at the beginning (`~`, `$`) and/or end (`\n`) of a command.
 No escape sequences are permitted; if one of the above characters needs to be returned it will be replaced with underscore `_`.

 No command or return value may be longer than 60 bytes in addition to the starting `$` and ending `\n` if any.
 Thus, the longest possible message is 62 bytes.
 This constraint is to ensure that the command fits safely within one 64-byte USB packet sent/received by the board.

+**From this point on, the ending `\n` will be omitted from all command and reply strings listed in this document.
+Ensure that your code expects and sends `\n` as appropriate!**

 ### Identifying a Ticklish device

-If you send the command `~?`, a Ticklish device will respond with a string that starts with `$Ticklish1.0 ` (the version number may be later) plus a device-specific identifying string, followed by `\n`.
+If you send the command `~?`, a Ticklish device will respond with a string that starts with `$Ticklish2.0 ` (the version number may be later) plus a device-specific identifying string, followed by `\n`.
 The string will be at most 60 characters long not counting `$` and `\n`, but may be shorter.

 ### Output channels

 Each digital output channel is identified by a capital letter that refers to its pin number.
 Pins 14 through 23 are lettered `A` through `J`; pins 0 through 13 continue with `K` through `X`.
-Note that `X` is the Teensy 3.1 LED pin.
+Note that `X` is the Teensy 3.2 LED pin.
 Note also that case is important: lower case letters do **not** refer to output channels.

-The analog output channel is specified by `Z` and is on pin A14/DAC.
+The analog output channel is specified by `Z` and is on pin A14/DAC for a Teensy 3.2; for Teensy 3.5 and 3.6, the channels are `Z` for A21/DAC0 and `Y` for A22/DAC1.

 Note that pins do not turn on precisely simultaneously even if scheduled at the same time.
 Lower-lettered pins turn on before higher-lettered ones; the latency between each pin state change and the next is at most a few microseconds, but if timing of that precision is important, you should measure it and not take the simultaneity for granted.

 ### Input channels

 Pins `A` through `J` can read analog voltage (0-5V) if not being used for output.
-Pins `K` through `W` can read digital state (reported as 0.000 or 5.000 voltage).
-Pins `X` and `Z` cannot be used for reading.
+Pins `K` through `W` can read digital state (reported as 0.000 or 5.000 voltage) or can read the timing of pulse trains.
+Pins `X`, `Y`, and `Z` cannot be used for reading.

 ### Durations and Other Numbers

 Ticklish measures all times in seconds.
-A _duration_ is given by eight decimal digits including an optional decimal point `.`.
+A _duration_ is given by eight characters: either eight decimal digits, or seven decimal digits and a single decimal point `.`.
 A leading zero is required for times less than one second, and all values must be padded with zeros to reach eight total characters.
-Thus, `0.0000001` is the shortest non-zero time possible and `99999999` is the longest (about three years); `1.000000` and `00000001` are two different ways to specify one second.
+Thus, `0.000001` is the shortest non-zero time possible and `99999999` is the longest (about three years); `1.000000` and `00000001` are two different ways to specify one second.

-Note also that the internal clock on the Teensy 3.1 is not accurate to one part in a hundred million (or even one in a million).
+Note also that the internal clock on the Teensy 3.2 is not accurate to one part in a hundred million (or even one in a million).
 Synchronization should not be performed by dead reckoning alone, but by querying the internal clock of the Teensy.
+There is also a synchronization-compensation feature.

 ### Specifying a Stimulus Train